 ASC 410, "Asset Retirement and Environmental Obligation," requires an entity to recognize a liability for a conditional asset retirement obligation when incurred if the liability can be reasonably estimated.
 ASC 410-20-20 clarifies that the term "Conditional Asset Retirement Obligation" refers to a legal obligation (pursuant to existing laws or by contract) to perform an asset retirement activity in which the timing and/or method of settlement are conditional on a future event that may or may not be within the control of the entity.
 ASC 410-20-25-6 clarifies when an entity would have sufficient information to reasonably estimate the fair value of an asset retirement obligation.
 The Company has accrued a liability and corresponding increase to the cost of the related properties for disposal related to all properties constructed prior to 1985 that have, or may have, asbestos present in the building.
 The liabilities are accreted over the life of the leases for the respective properties.
-There were no liabilities accrued during the three months ended March 31, 2011 and 2010, as no acquisitions were made during the series and no events occurred that would require an adjustment to the Company's original estimate.
-The Company also recorded expenses of \$38 and \$37 during the three months ended March 31, 2011 and 2010 respectively, related to the cumulative accretion of the obligation.
+There were no liabilities accrued during the six months ended June 30, 2011 and 2010, as the properties acquired during these periods were constructed after 1985.
+The Company also recorded expenses of \$39 and \$77 during the three and six months ended June 30, 2011 respectively, related to the accretion of the obligation.